Omar62005/Guessing-The-Number-Game/README.md

 🎯 Number Guessing Game
 A simple and interactive Python-based number guessing game where players try to guess a randomly generated number between 1 and 50.
-📋 Table of Contents

-Features
-How to Play
-Installation
-Usage
-Game Rules
-Code Structure
-Example Gameplay
-Skills Demonstrated
-Future Enhancements
-Contributing
-License

 ✨ Features

-Random Number Generation: Generates a random number between 1-50 for each game Hint System: Provides "higher" or "lower" feedback after each guess Attempt Tracking: Counts and displays the total number of attempts User-Friendly Interface: Clear instructions and welcoming messages
+=> Random Number Generation: Generates a random number between 1-50 for each game Hint System: Provides "higher" or "lower" feedback after each guess Attempt Tracking: Counts and displays the total number of attempts User-Friendly Interface: Clear instructions and welcoming messages